Esensats/ts-node-starter-basic/README.md

-Template for a basic Node application that has Typescript, ESLint and Prettier.
+Template for a basic Node application that has Express, Typescript, ESLint and Prettier.

 Install modules: